Malaysia Broadband Review: Maxis Fibre Broadband For Your Home

 The previous discounted pricing offered to MaxisONE plan subscribers have been discontinued.
 However, the price for all the packages have also reduced.
 The new packages included the splitting of the 30Mbps package into Lite and the normal one with unlimited calls.
 A new 50Mbps package is also offered.

 Since TIME covers only very few areas nationwide, you always come down to choosing between Maxis or UniFi as they both share the same fibre broadband infrastructure (High Speed Broadband Access (HSBA)) that covers a larger area.

-If you run a price comparison between Maxis and UniFi, Maxis Fibre Internet 10Mbps and Maxis Fibre Internet 20Mbps are cheaper by RM54 respectively compared to UniFi packages of the same speed.
-These are probably the best valued home broadband packages under Maxis.
+If you run a price comparison between Maxis and UniFi, Maxis ONE Home 50 is cheaper by RM10.60 compared to TM UniFi Advance Plus 50.
+This is probably the best valued home broadband package under Maxis.

 Another popular complaint by users is network congestion, which seems to plague UniFi network.
 To find out, you need to know the contention ratio for the network.
 The lower your contention ratio, the better it is.
 For example, UniFi have a contention ratio of 1:25, which mean the bandwidth is shared with 25 other subscribers at one time.
 For Maxis, certain areas are on HSBA infrastructure, which is the same as UniFi, hence these areas would have the same contention ratio as UniFi at 1:25.
 However, there are areas that use New Generation Broadband (NGBB) infrastructure, which is owned by Maxis.
 These areas on NGBB infrastructure would have a lower contention ratio.